Screen Media Accessories

 The side tension clamps can be supplied as plain metal, rubber covered or polyurethane covered, this is dependent on the application and customer preference.

-Thicker steel backed rubber liners can be made to special order, depending on quantity and lead time requirements.
+For larger or heavier duty applications, thicker steel backed rubber liners can be made to special order, depending on quantity and lead time.